dmurfet/dmurfet.github.io/index.markdown

 ## Prospective students

-We are looking for highly-motivated students to join our group, at either Master's or PhD level.
+We are looking for highly-motivated students to join our group at either Master's or PhD level.

 To apply, send an email to one of the primary supervisors